DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>&lt;em&gt;Viagr Aboys&lt;/em&gt; really threw me for a loop when I first tried listening to it, to the point where I had it on my &quot;I&#x27;m not reviewing this&quot; list for most of 2025.
+    <p>*Viagr Aboys* really threw me for a loop when I first tried listening to it, to the point where I had it on my &quot;I&#x27;m not reviewing this&quot; list for most of 2025.
 After rediscovering and getting hooked on the song &quot;Uno II&quot;, I had to give it another try, and I&#x27;m glad I did.
 This album has it all.
 Introspection, innovation, wittiness, and more.
 Not every song is as easy on the ears as others, but if you&#x27;re willing to get over the fact that you&#x27;re listening to a band called Viagra Boys, you&#x27;ll surely find something to enjoy in here. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=9kWgvEKIo4c" class="listen-link" target="_blank">Listen</a>